Andrew Torgashev: 2018–19 season

-2019–2020 season
+2019–20 season: World Junior bronze medal

 Torgashev started the season at the 2019 Philadelphia Summer International, where he won the event.
 He competed in the JGP series, placing fourth in Riga, Latvia, at the JGP Croatia.
-He placed second in the short program with a new personal best, and sixth in the free program, and fourth overall.
+He placed second in the short program with a new personal best, sixth in the free program, and fourth overall.
 He then competed at the senior level at the 2019 CS Asian Open Trophy, winning the silver medal.

-Competing at the 2020 U.S. Championships, Torgashev placed third in the short program, skating a clean program that included a quad toe loop.
-He struggled in the free skate, falling twice and stepping out of an under-rotated quad toe attempt in the program's second half.
+Competing at the 2020 U.S. Championships, Torgashev placed third in the short program, skating a clean program that included a quadruple toe loop.
+He struggled in the free skate, falling twice and stepping out of an under-rotated attempted quadruple toe loop in the program's second half.
 Fifth in that segment, he dropped to fifth place overall.

 Assigned to the 2020 World Junior Championships, Torgashev placed third in the short program, winning a small bronze medal.
 Torgashev fell four times in the long program, placing eleventh in that segment and dropping to eighth place overall.

-2020–2021 season
+2019–20 and 2020–21 seasons

 In November 2019, Torgashev announced a coaching change as he moved from Colorado to California to train with Rafael Arutyunyan at Great Park Ice in Irvine.

-2022–2023 season
+He was unable to compete during the 2019–20 and 2020–21 figure skating seasons due to an injury in his right foot that ultimately required ankle surgery as well as a long rehabilitation.

+2022–23 season: U.S. National bronze medal and World Championship debut

-After missing the last two seasons with injury, Torgashev qualified for the 2023 US Championships in San Jose.
+Making his return to competition, Torgashev qualified for the 2023 US Championships in San Jose, following a second-place finish at the 2023 Eastern Sectional Championships.
 By his own account, he entered the event hoping to finish in the top ten.
-Torgashev placed fifth in the short program with a score of 78.78.
-He then won the free skate over expected favourite Ilia Malinin and returning former national champion Jason Brown, and won the bronze medal overall with a total score of 255.56 points.
+Torgashev couldn't afford to pay for his coaching team's travel expenses to attend the competition, so his father, Artem, stood in as his coach.
+He placed fifth in the short program, and then won the free skate, winning the overall bronze medal with a total score of 255.56 points.
 He called the result "surreal."

 Because Torgashev had not competed internationally since 2020, he lacked the technical minimum scores required to attend ISU championships and could not obtain them in time to be assigned to the 2023 Four Continents Championships.
 He was provisionally selected for the 2023 World Championships in Saitama, Japan, pending his acquisition of the requisite scores at the International Challenge Cup.

+Torgashev finished fifth at the Challenge Cup, securing the minimum technical scores, and finished twenty-first in his World Championship debut.
+He said afterward: "I would have liked better, but I'm so grateful to be here and for the opportunity."